rotscher/emerging/README.md

          activate version override and provide a version

   :: _mvn clean install -Dversion.override_
-         just activate version override but don't provide a version, incremented buildnumber taken from file .buildnumber (to be added to svn:ignore or .gitignore)
+         just activate version override but don't provide a version, version is taken from pom.xml, incremented buildnumber taken from file _.buildnumber_
+         (to be added to svn:ignore or .gitignore)

   :: _mvn clean install -Dversion.override_
-         with env BUILD_NUMBER set (e.g. in Jenkins/Hudson), buildnumber taken from $BUILD_NUMBER
+         with env BUILD_NUMBER set (e.g. in Jenkins/Hudson), version is taken from pom.xml, buildnumber taken from $BUILD_NUMBER

   * version.override best works with version formats x.y.z-CLASSIFIER, e.g. 0.5.1-SNAPSHOT or 1.0-RC (delim in tokenizer: hyphen)
   * Note that the literal "SNAPSHOT" is shorten to "S", e.g. 0.1.0-SNAPSHOT becomes 0.1.0-S-10